AdobeDocs/analytics.en/help/analyze/report-builder/manage-reportbuilder.md

 ## Edit Data Blocks

-You can edit the report suite, date range, or the filters applied to one or more data blocks.
+You can edit the report suite, date range, or the segments applied to one or more data blocks.

-For example, you can replace an existing filter with a new filter in one or more data blocks.
+For example, you can replace an existing segment with a new segment in one or more data blocks.

 1. Select the data blocks that you want to update.
 You can select the top-level check box to select all data blocks or you can select individual data blocks.